Classical and quantum chaos in bean- and peanut-shaped billiards: Classical analysis

 \subsection{Billiard flow}

 The motion of a particle within the billiard is governed by a billiard flow, which characterises the sequence of reflections off the boundary.
 This flow provides a complete description of the particle's trajectory by specifying how each reflection leads to the next.
 The concept of the billiard flow is inspired by an optical analogy, where the phase space is viewed as a space of possible states, and the reflections represent transitions between these states.
-The motion is confined to invariant tori in integrable systems, while in ergodic systems, the entire energy surface is evenly filled\cite{Bcker2007QuantumCI}.
 Through this optical perspective, the billiard flow captures the essential dynamics of the system, offering a comprehensive understanding of the particle's motion as it interacts with the boundary of the billiard.

-Let $ \bm{x} \in \varOmega$ denote the position of the moving particle and $\bm{v}\in \mathbb{R}^2$ its velocity vector.
-Of course, $\bm{x} = \bm{x}(t)$ and $ \bm{v} = \bm{v}(t)$ are functions of time $t \in \mathbb{R}$.
+Let $ \mathbf{x} \in \varOmega$ denote the position of the moving particle and $\mathbf{v}\in \mathbb{R}^2$ its velocity vector.
+Of course, $\mathbf{x} = \boldmath{x}(t)$ and $ \mathbf{v} = \mathbf{v}(t)$ are functions of time $t \in \mathbb{R}$.
 The particle moves with constant velocity between collisions and in between collisions, its motion follows straight lines, so

-where $\bm{x}_{0}$ is the initial position, and $t_{0}$ is the initial time.
+where $\mathbf{x}_{0}$ is the initial position, and $t_{0}$ is the initial time.
 Let $n$ be the unit normal vector at the point of collision with the billiard wall.
-If $\bm{v}_{in}$ refers to the pre-collisional velocity, then the post-collisional $\bm{v}_{out}$ is given by,
+If $\mathbf{v}_{in}$ refers to the pre-collisional velocity, then the post-collisional $\mathbf{v}_{out}$ is given by,

 This reflection law ensures the particle's speed remains constant, but its direction changes depending on the geometry of the boundary.
-A collision is said to be regular if the vector $\mathbf{v}_{out}$ is not tangent to $\dd{\varOmega}$ (i.e $\bm{v}_{in}\neq\bm{v}_{out}$ ).
-However, if $\bm{v}_{out}$ is tangent to $\dd{\varOmega}$ at the point of collision, then $\bm{v}_{in}=\bm{v}_{out}$, and such a collision is said to be grazing or tangential.
-Grazing collisions are possible only on convex walls\cite{chernov2006chaotic} where $\kappa > 0$.

-Within a regular billiard boundary, and considering classical dynamics, a particle’s movement is predictable and periodic.
-In contrast, a particle in a chaotic billiard follows a random, non-repeating path, though its motion is deterministic.
-Each bounce off the irregular walls redirects the particle in a way that makes its future path highly sensitive to ICs, resulting in an unpredictable, chaotic motion.
-Notably, chaotic billiards show both hyperbolicity, meaning nearby trajectories separate exponentially, and ergodicity, meaning a typical trajectory, uniformly fills the available space.

-The Fig. (\ref{fig4}) represents dynamical behaviour on the Bean curves and Cassini curves, following Eq. (\ref{eq6} \& \ref{eq9}).
-Each colour corresponds to a unique IC and the above mentioned figures show how ICs can greatly impact these behaviours.
-In both regular and chaotic billiards, certain ICs (regions) give rise to periodic orbits, such as orbits of period-two, period-four etc.